Affording a Chase Education

 Chase seeks to enroll academically talented students who are motivated to participate in our school community.
 Once a student is admitted, the Financial Aid Committee reviews applications for tuition assistance.

-February 1, 2019 - Priority deadline for new families.
-Financial Aid award notifications will be sent out with admission decision packets.
+Financial Assistance award notifications will be sent out with admission decision packets.
+Please call 203-236-9560 to inquire.

 While the School assumes that parents have an obligation to finance their children's education to the extent they are able, we award $2.0 million in financial assistance to the student population.
 The School is not able to meet the full, demonstrated need of any family, and asks every family to stretch beyond their perceived need.